 Alateen is part of Al-Anon, for teenage (12-17) relatives and friends of alcoholics.

 Phone: 08000 086 811

 Nacoa (The National Association for Children of Alcoholics) provides information, advice and support for everyone affected by a parent's drinking.

 FRANK provides a confidential service to anyone wanting information, advice or support about any aspect of drugs.

 Know the Score

 Know the Score provides confidential drugs information and advice across Scotland.

-Cocaine Anonymous provides opportunities to share experience, strength and hope to recover from addiction to cocaine and all other mind-altering substances.
+The following organisations provide opportunities to share experience, strength and hope to recover from addiction to mind-altering substances.